normen/vim-pio/README.md

 ### Basic Commands
 - `:PIO`
   - Mirrors the command line command and opens a term window.
 Note theres always only one PIO window.
+- `:PIOInit <boardname>`
+  - Supply a board name (tab-completes) and create a new project in the current folder based on that board.
+- `:PIOInstall <libraryname>`
+  - Supply a library name (tab-completes) and install it.
+- `:PIOUninstall <libraryname>`
+  - Supply a library name (tab-completes) and uninstall it.
 - `:PIONewProject <search>`
   - Shows a list of boards, press enter on a board name to create a new project in the current folder based on that board.
 - `:PIOAddLibrary <search>`